Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 You can also check out Google’s own documentation on how certain automatic adjustments interact under specific strategies.

-Things to Consider About Target ROAS & CPA
+Things to Consider About Target ROAS & Target CPA

 Like with all automated Google Ads strategies, we don’t recommend implementing these tools without a grain of salt and human review.
 This is especially true with Target ROAS and Target CPA strategies.